-Everyone in your organisation can see all the interactions with a contact in the CRM including their communications, what they purchased and when, what they paid, plus much, much more.
+Everyone in your organisation can see all the interactions with a contact in the system including their communications, what they purchased and when, what they paid, plus much, much more.
 Unless, of course, you want to limit who sees what with user permission levels!

 Who Needs CRM Software?

 Customer relationship management software is relevant across many business functions and industries.
 CRM software is most commonly used in the sales, marketing and service desk functions.
 However, use across other teams and management may also be relevant.

 Your sales people will be able to use the CRM to monitor new leads in their sales pipeline, log the calls and meeting notes, set tasks to follow up with customers, create and send quotations and invoices.
 Running reports and forecasts, sales managers will have real-time visibility of their team’s performance against their targets.

 Marketers can integrate your website forms with the system to automatically capture new leads and pass them to your sales team to follow up.
 They can send automated emails to welcome new customers and monitor their responses.

 Running marketing campaigns from a CRM means all the customers’ activity is recorded back to the system.
 This provides insight to their behaviour and ROI analysis.